qms-design-control

 07Software Design Controls

 IEC 62304 compliance built in.
-Software requirements, architecture, unit testing, integration testing—all traced with appropriate rigor by safety class.
+Software requirements, architecture, unit testing, integration testing.
+All traced with appropriate rigor by safety class.

 08Risk-Driven Requirements